Frequently asked questions for ID passes

 - change of company prefix (normally for internal company transfers)

 - change of home address or telephone number.

 Requests for changes of access requirements should also be submitted on the change of ID pass details form.
 The authorised signatory must sign a declaration confirming their agreement and consent to the changes to being made.

 How can I obtain a temporary pass for visitors or short-term assignment staff?

 A 1-5 day identity pass is available and a 30-day temporary ID pass is available.
 Go to ID Pass regulations.

-How can I apply for landside-only (yellow) passes?
+How can I apply for landside-only (white) passes?

 'Landside' covers non-sensitive areas of the airport.
 Landside-only ID passes do not permit access to restricted zones.
 The application process is the same as that for full ID application and the same proof of identity requirements exist but references and criminal record check are not mandatory.
 Landside applications are issued at the ID Centre and you are not required to send application forms in advance.
 Applicants must take the application forms when attending the appointment at the ID Centre.
 Landside ID passes may be required where access is required to landside buildings or car parking where the relevant access control system is in place.

 How can I obtain a vehicle pass to allow a vehicle 'airside'?